Tim Richmond: Legacy

 In 1990, a few months after Richmond's death, Washington television station WJLA-TV and reporter Roberta Baskin reported that Dr. Forest Tennant, who was then the National Football League's drug adviser, "falsified drug tests" that ultimately helped shorten Richmond's NASCAR career.
 Baskin reported that sealed court documents and interviews showed Tennant and NASCAR used "allegedly false drug-test results in 1988 to bar Richmond from racing".
 Baskin also stated that NASCAR had targeted Richmond, requesting that Tennant establish a substance-abuse policy with Richmond in mind.
 A series of drug tests and falsely reported positive results shortly before the 1988 Daytona 500 kept Richmond from driving in what was to have been his last big race...", the report said.
 The New York Times published the findings.
 While neither Tennant nor NASCAR supplied an official response at the time, NASCAR did confirm that they were seeking to replace Tennant.

 The Ashland County Sports Hall of Fame inducted Richmond in their second class in 1996.
 In 1998, NASCAR named Richmond one of its 50 greatest drivers of all time.
 He was inducted into the International Motorsports Hall of Fame in 2002.
 The Mansfield Motorsports Park ARCA Re/Max Series race in 2009 was named the Tim Richmond Memorial ARCA Re/Max 250 in honor of the area native.
 The race at Mansfield was co-promoted by Mattioli's son Joseph Mattioli III.

 The documentary film Tim Richmond: To The Limit was produced as part of ESPN's 30 for 30 series with a premiere date of October 19, 2010.

 In 2018, Dalton Sargeant drove the No. 25 truck for GMS Racing in honor of Richmond.

-From 2019 to 2022, an ARCA Menards Series driver who shares the same name and is also coincidentally related to Tim very distantly through his father Dave, ran identical paint schemes with his cars to Richmond's No. 25 when he drove for Hendrick Motorsports.
+From 2019 to 2022, an ARCA Menards Series driver who shares the same name ran identical paint schemes with his cars to Richmond's No. 25 when he drove for Hendrick.
+Alex Bowman and Tyler Reddick also sported Richmond throwback schemes at the 2019 Bojangles' Southern 500 and 2024 Goodyear 400 as part of Darlington's throwback weekend; the former's car was based on Richmond's Folgers No. 25 whereas the latter's emulated Richmond's 1982 Daytona car.

-In June 2019 current Hendrick Motorsports driver Alex Bowman announced in the Darlington Throwback Race he would run a Tim Richmond throwback to the No. 25 Folgers car.